Cambridge Academy of English ( CAE )

 11. Accommodation refunds will only be made for full calendar weeks.

-12. Speak to the Accommodation Officer if you are unhappy with your accommodation.
+12. Speak to the Office if you are unhappy with your accommodation.
 If necessary, we will find you alternative accommodation.
 You cannot request a change of accommodation just because you want to be nearer to the school.

 13. After 2 changes of accommodation made at the request of either the host or student, CAE reserves the right to refuse to provide further accommodation.